popupcad/popupcad.github.io/_tutorials/device_tutorial.md

 Step 3: Cut Out your layers
 -------------

-Cut settings are a particularly tough problem, because depending on the method you are using to cut out your materials, the settings are entirely machine dependent, and take a lot of trial and error
+Cut settings are a particularly tough problem, because depending on the method you are using to cut out your materials, the settings are entirely machine dependent, and take a lot of trial and error.

 [Laser Cutter Settings](Laser Cutter Settings)

 [Vinyl Cutter Settings](Vinyl Cutter Settings)

-Each layer must be cut out at

 Step 4: Stack and Align your layers
 -------------